 6.3.1 Step One: Initiation of Grievance

 A written statement of grievance must be filed within thirty (30) calendar days of the date of occurrence of the matter which gives rise to the complaint or when the JCC has completed discussion of the matter as the case may be.
 The Union shall file such grievance with the Assistant Dean, Post-Grad Medical Education, or designate.
 The Employer shall file such grievance with the President or Chief Executive Officer of the Union.
 The party receiving a grievance shall have fourteen (14) calendar days to respond.
 In the event no response is forthcoming, the grievance will advance to the next step.

 6.3.2 Step Two: Review

 If the party that initiated the grievance considers the response of the other party unsatisfactory, the matter may be referred to Step Two, where a review meeting or meetings will occur, commencing within thirty (30) days of such reference.
-The meeting or meetings will involve, at a minimum, the Associate Vice-President, Human Resources of the Employer and the President of RDoS, or their designates.
+The meeting or meetings will involve, at a minimum, the Associate Vice-President, People and Resources of the Employer and the President of RDoS, or their designates.
 Every effort will be made to negotiate a settlement to the grievance.

 6.3.3 Step Three: Arbitration